 Do you have a friend with ‘cat breath’ or ‘dog breath’?
 We joke about it, sometimes tell them off for it, perhaps even suspect them of eating something foul.

-This is Mia.
-We’ve known each other since she came bounding in to the clinic twelve years ago and started stealing our soft toys.
+We’ve known Mia since she came bounding in to the clinic twelve years ago and started stealing our soft toys.

 ‘At A Glance (Details Below)’ Essential Facts